aimeetacchi/aimeetacchi-gatsby-v1/src/pages/post-one/index.md

 #Where do you begin?

 So many languages to learn, so many paths to take so where does one brand new to all this begin?
-I’m Aimee a Front-End Developer, I started my web developer job in 2016 as a junior web developer.
+I’m Aimee a Front-End Developer, I started my first web developer job in 2016 as a junior web developer.
 I only really knew HTML, CSS and a tiny bit of jQuery.
 As a junior there is so much to learn and it can all be a bit overwhelming, but don’t give up, keep motivated and keep going.
 I’m going to show you some paths you can take.

 ###  Front-End Developer
 You can become a Front-End Developer, Back-End Developer or a Full Stack Developer These are just three roles.